mwbowers/mwbowers.github.io/reference/datagate/extensions-configuration/datagate-extensions.md

 | Type | Description
 | --- | ---
-| [IReadOnlyDictionary`2](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlydictionary-2?view=net-8.0) | A read-only dictionary of SourceProfiles.
+| [IReadOnlyDictionary`2](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlydictionary-2?view=net-8.0) | A read-only dictionary of source profiles.
+The key is the name of the source profile, and the value is the source profile itself.